 “Every day people stare at me.
 People need to be aware of how that makes someone with a disfigurement feel.
 Having a disfigurement means never having a day off.
 I don’t get to take my scars off and forget about them.
 Every day when I leave my house I need to check in with myself to see how I am going to handle staring or comments people make.
 We need to get more awareness and have equality.”

 Tulsi’s visible difference has also affected her career.
 After initially working in the hotel and tourism industry, she gave up on that career after experiencing hostility.

 “One company told me that my face didn’t fit their company.
 Another tried to make me work as a chamber maid, where I would be out of public view, instead of front of house which is where I wanted to be.
 I was gutted.
 It made me change career.
 I tried retail but it was the same kind of attitude, so I gave up on that too.”

-These days, Tulsi is much more confident and uses her experiences to help others, including as a model for Avon as part of the Changing Faces Pledge to be Seen campaign, which calls on brands to feature more people with a visible difference in their campaigns.
+These days, Tulsi is much more confident and uses her experiences to help others, including as a model for Avon which has a corporate partnership with Changing Faces.

 “I have now accepted my scars and wouldn’t want to change them now.
 I want to portray them in a positive light.
 I wear my scars with pride as each has its own journey and story to tell.
 They decorate my body like precious gems.

 “Knowing you are not on your own is crucial.
 I would go to the supermarket and feel like the only one who looked like this.
 It would be great to see better representation of people like me in films, TV and advertising.
 We are part of society, so we need to be represented.

 Looking different can be really hard to comprehend.
 You have to find your superpower and use that to shine.
 My superpowers are my scars – they speak louder than I do; I am wearing my story so to speak.”